-• Avoid mosquito bites: Use insect repellent when outdoors especially from dusk to dawn.
-Look for EPA-labeled products containing active ingredients, such as DEET, Picaridin (KBR3023), or oil of lemon eucalyptus (p-menthane 3,8-diol).
-Reapply as needed according to label directions.
+• Avoid mosquito bites: Use insect repellent according to label directions when outdoors and mosquitoes are biting.
+Look for EPA-labeled products containing active ingredients, such as DEET, Picaridin or oil of lemon eucalyptus).
+Re-apply as needed.
 Use nets or fans around outdoor eating areas to keep mosquitoes away.
 Start with a low-concentration product and reapply if necessary.
 Apply repellent on your hands and then rub it on the child and never apply repellent to children’s hands or their skin under clothing.

 • Mosquito-proof homes: Fix or install window and door screens and cover or eliminate empty containers with standing water where mosquitoes can lay eggs.

-• Vaccinate horses against WNV and Eastern Equine Encephalitis virus.
+• Vaccinate horses against WNV and EEE virus and work with your veterinarian.

 Many tick-borne diseases have similar symptoms.
 See your healthcare provider if you develop signs of illness such as a fever, body aches and/or rash in the days after receiving a tick bite or recreating in tick habitat.
 Early recognition and treatment can decrease the chance of serious complications.
 You can prevent tick bites by:

 • Using insect repellent.
-Spray repellent containing a 20 percent concentration of DEET or Picaridin on clothes and on exposed skin.
+Apply repellent containing DEET (20-30%) or Picaridin on clothes and on exposed skin.
 You can also treat clothes (especially pants, socks, and shoes) with permethrin, which kills ticks on contact or buy clothes that are pre-treated.
 Permethrin can also be used on tents and some camping gear.
 Do not use permethrin directly on skin.
 Always follow the manufacturer’s instructions when applying any repellents.